felipeap92/tindev/README.md

 TinDev is a Tinder for developers where you can find another developers with same experiencies as you and who knows start a new startup together?!

-This project is based on OmniStack 8.0 Weekend and it has the backend, frontend and  mobile application implementation using Node.js (express.js, mongoose, axios), React and React Native.
+This project is based on OmniStack 8.0 Weekend and it has the backend, frontend and  mobile application implementation using Node.js (express.js, mongoose, axios, socket.io), React and React Native.

+In this project you can login with your GitHub username and like or dislike every developer from the database.
+If any of them likes you back a "It's a match" effect will pop up for both of you.

 # Install and Run